-Consider the edge $e_1 = [6, 52]$ of the edge cover in Figure 5.
-In Figure 6, we depict this edge in relation to the original trees.
-We also depict the edges [4, 55] and [6, 57], from the edge cover.
-(The edge cover edges are shown as dashed lines in Figure 6; for clarity we do not show all of them.)
-We observe that there is one other edge in the edge cover that is incident on node 6, viz.
-[6, 57], suggesting that the node 6 was copied either directly, or indirectly (due to one of its ancestors being copied).
-Furthermore, we note that the parent (node 4) of node 6 is matched to the parent (node 55) of node 57 (i.e., the edge [4, 55] exists in the edge cover), while the parent of node 52 is not matched to the parent of node 6.
-This matching of the parents suggests that node 52 is the original instance of node 6, while node 57 is the copy.
-We record this fact by annotating the edge [6, 52] with a CPY mark, and the edge [6, 57] with a NIL mark (indicating that no edit operation is involved in the matching suggested by this edge).
+Consider the edge $e_1 = [7, 52]$ of the edge cover depicted by the bold lines in Figure 3.
+In Figure 4, we depict this edge in relation to the original trees.
+(We also depict two other edges from the edge cover.
+The edge cover edges are shown as dashed lines in Figure 4.
+We observe that there is one other edge in the edge cover that is incident on node 7, viz.
+[7, 61], suggesting that the node 7 was copied either directly, or indirectly (due to one of its ancestors being copied).
+Furthermore, we note that the parent (node 4) of node 7 is matched to the parent (node 55) of node 61 (i.e., the edge [4, 55] exists in the edge cover), while the parent of node 52 is not matched to the parent of node 7.
+This matching of the parents suggests that node 61 is the original instance of node 7, while node 52 is the copy.
+We therefore generate a copy operation that copies the subtree rooted at node 7 to the location of node 52.
+A convenient way of depicting this copy operation is by annotating the corresponding edge ([7, 52] in our example) with a CPY mark; this scheme allows us to talk about edit operations without having to refer to explicit node identifiers.
+Edges that do not correspond to any edit operation (e.g., [6, 57] in our example) are annotated with a NIL mark.
+In the sequel, we will use such edge annotations interchangeably with the actual edit operations that they represent.

-Proceeding thusly, we annotate all the edges in the edge cover of our running example, to obtain the annotated edge cover depicted in Figure 7, which shows only the edges with nonnil annotations, for clarity.
-Our annotation algorithm also discovers an ordering constraint that requires the MOV operation to precede the CPY operation.
-As the final step, we generate the edit operation corresponding to each annotation, and topologically sort these operations based on the ordering constraint, to yield the required edit script.
-In our example, one possible ordering of the edit operations that satisfies the ordering constraint is (INS(g, 1, 7, 9), MOV(2, 6), CPY(6, 1)).
+Consider next the edges [8, 53] and [8, 62].
+Although both these edge cover edges are incident on node 8, neither of them corresponds to a CPY operation, since the copy 52 of node 8 is generated "for free" when node 7 is copied.
+Therefore, both these edges are annotated NIL.
+Proceeding thusly, we annotate all the edges in the edge cover of our running example, to obtain the annotated edge cover depicted in Figure 5, which shows only the edges with non-nil annotations, for clarity.
+These annotations correspond to the edit script $(INS(g, 1, \{9\}), MOV(2, 6), CPY(7, 1))$.
 We see that this edit script is identical to the one in Example 2.1, which happens to be a minimum cost edit script for our example.
-There is another ordering of the above edit operations that satisfies the ordering constraint: (MOV(2, 6), CPY(6, 1), INS(g, 1, 7, 9)).
+Of course, the above edit operations may also be listed in the order $(MOV(2,6), CPY(7,1), INS(g,1, \{9\}))$.
 Both edit scripts have the same final effect, and have the same cost.
-In general, all edit scripts that satisfy the ordering constraints among the annotations have the same overall effect and the same cost.
+In general, all edit scripts corresponding to a set of annotated edges have the same overall effect and the same cost.